 2. Review items that have been updated

-If you have not disabled automatic item updates, you can view the current status of these updates on the "Automatic item updates" section of your account, which is located under the 3-dot menu on the Home page.
+If you have not disabled automatic item updates, you can view the current status of these updates on the "Automatic item updates" section of your account, which is located in the Tools and settings menu.
 You can also review recently automatically updated items in the downloadable report available in the Diagnostics page.

 Troubleshooting issues with automatic item updates

 In order to ensure that updates are done correctly, we may temporarily stop updating items automatically if we detect an error.
 You can view these errors in the Diagnostics page under Products in your account.
 Once all of the errors are fixed, we’ll start updating items automatically.